scottfr/SystemsBook/Applied/applied.md

 {"title": "Systemic Strategy", "description": "Relevant pieces of the puzzle of real progress.", "load": "http://insightmaker.com/insight/1366"}
 # End Model

 "Systemic Strategy" represents an iterative unfolding of understanding intended to provide the basis for developing a strategy which, when implemented, is highly likely to address the situation of interest as intended, while minimizing the likelihood of unintended consequences or creating new problems.
+There is another Interactive Learning Environment in the works based on this model and will be titled, "Enabling a Better Tomorrow."

 ## Victims of the System or Systems of the Victim ##